Article 41 of Legislative Decree No 148/2015, Amended by Article 39 of Law Decree No 73/2021 (as Converted by Law No 106/2021)

 Italian law grants leave and breaks to both disadvantaged employees and employees who have the custody of disadvantaged individual(s), the conditions, limits and durations of which are provided by the Law (eg, Legislative Decree 151/2001 and Law 104/1992).

 According to Article 38 of the Italian Constitution, employees have the right to be granted adequate means of subsistence in the event of illness or injury.
-Furthermore, Article 2110 of the ICC recognises the right of the sick or injured employee to maintain his or her job for a period of time set forth by the NCBAs (guaranteed sick leave).
+Furthermore, Article 2110 of the ICC recognises the right of the sick or injured employee to maintain their job for a period of time set forth by the NCBAs (guaranteed sick leave).

 Only after this period has elapsed the employer can terminate the relationship.